Native Americans' Day

 Native Americans' Day is a public holiday in California and South Dakota, and schools and businesses remain closed for the day.

-Background of Dakota Day
+Background of Native American Day

 California was the first state to have a holiday in honor of Native Americans, having founded Indian Day in 1939, to be celebrated on October 1st.